SFTtech/openage-blog/content/technical/T0002-nyan_and_curve_roadmap.md

 ## Replacement strategy

-The current simulation, which is implemented with a classic time step loop, will be replaced by the new event based system.
+The current simulation, which is implemented with a classic time step loop, will be replaced by the new event based game simulation system.

 The replacement will be done in several steps: